interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

 - `PENDING`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
-On success, transition to `FUNDING`.
+On success, transition to `PREPARED` or `FUNDING` if already authorized.
 On failure, transition to `FAILED`.
 - `PREPARED`: On authorization, transition to `FUNDING`.
 Otherwise, transition to `EXPIRED` when the quote expires.
 - `FUNDING`: Awaiting the wallet to add payment liquidity.
 If `intent.autoApprove` is not set, the wallet gets user approval before reserving money from the user's wallet account.
 On success, transition to `SENDING`.
 - `SENDING`: Stream payment from the payment account to the destination.
 - `EXPIRED`: The quote expired.
 Requoting transitions to `PENDING`.
 - `FAILED`: The payment failed.
-(Though some money may have been delivered).
-Requoting transitions to `PENDING`.
+(Though some money may have been delivered)
 - `COMPLETED`: Successful completion.

 ### `PaymentType`